Coordinated vs. Sequential Transmission Planning: Modeling and Data

 \subsection{Data Setup}

-This case study relies on public data from NREL ReEDS \cite{Brown_Regional_Energy_Deployment} and on data provided by PJM through its Clean Attribute Procurement Senior Taskforce process \cite{CAPSTF}.
-It also includes some assumptions taken from PJM's Long Term Regional Transmission Planning Process \cite{pjm10Dec2024TEAC} and the scenario assumptions for PJM's FERC Order No.\ 1920 cases \cite{pjm10Apr2025TEAC, pjm5Sept2025TEAC}.
-As discussed above, the model consists of 20 zones within PJM, which covers DC, DE, MD, NJ, OH, PA, VA, WV and parts of IL, IN, KY, MI, NC, TN.
+This case study relies on public data from NREL ReEDS \cite{Brown_Regional_Energy_Deployment} and on data provided by Energy Exemplar to PJM through its Clean Attribute Procurement Senior Taskforce process \cite{CAPSTF}.
+It also includes some assumptions taken from PJM's Long Term Regional Transmission Planning Process \cite{pjm10Dec2024TEAC} and the scenario assumptions for PJM's FERC Order No.~1920 cases \cite{pjm10Apr2025TEAC, pjm5Sept2025TEAC}.
+As discussed above, the model consists of 20 zones within the PJM footprint.
 Each zone has an initial set of generator and storage capacity with some anticipated retirements as well as initial capacity of transmission corridor limits.
-To optimize over the 20 year time horizon, the model requires information about the cost to operate existing plants, the cost to build and operate new plants, hourly availability or capacity factors for each technology, the cost of increasing transmission corridor limits, hourly location-specific load profiles, projected location-specific peak demand levels, reliability contributions of resource along with reliability targets, and state policy designs and targets.
+To optimize over the 20 year time horizon, the model requires information about the cost to operate existing plants, the cost to build and operate new plants, hourly availability or capacity factors for each technology, the cost of increasing transmission corridor limits, hourly location-specific load factors, projected location-specific peak demand levels, reliability contributions of resources along with reliability targets, and state policy designs and targets.